Report Claims That 18 Nation's Elections Were Impacted By Social Engineering Last Year - Slashdot

 They do this by predicting how a civil war to reverse their decision would come out - believably enough to convince the losers of the election that they'd also lose the war to reverse their results.

 Propaganda and other "fake news", to recruit and radicalize cannon-fodder for the civil ware are integral to the process.
-The election proces
+The election process SHOULD include them - or it becomes less believable and thus less stabilizing.

 Re: (Score:2)